JK Rowling ‘feeling sick’ along with other notable faces after Rushdie stabbed

 Transport Secretary Grant Shapps tweeted: “Shocked to hear that @SalmanRushdie has been stabbed in New York.
 Freedom of speech is fundamental to all strong democracies.
 Thoughts with him and his family.”

+Deputy Labour leader Angela Rayner wrote: “The horrific attack on Salman Rushdie in New York is appalling beyond words.
+I wish him well at this terrible time.

+“This violence is an attack on free speech and can never be the answer.
+His assailant must be brought swiftly to justice.”

-Shadow foreign secretary, Labour’s David Lammy, also wrote: “This is just horrific.
+While Shadow foreign secretary, Labour’s David Lammy, said: “This is just horrific.
 Salman Rushdie is a lion of a man and a hugely talented author.

 “Praying he makes a full recovery and his cowardly attacker is brought to justice.”